ansible/ansible-documentation/docs/docsite/rst/community/collection_development_process.rst

 A basic changelog fragment is a ``.yaml`` or ``.yml`` file placed in the ``changelogs/fragments/`` directory.
 Each file contains a yaml dict with keys like ``bugfixes`` or ``major_changes`` followed by a list of changelog entries of bugfixes or features.
 Each changelog entry is rst embedded inside of the yaml file which means that certain constructs would need to be escaped so they can be interpreted by rst and not by yaml (or escaped for both yaml and rst if you prefer).
 Each PR **must** use a new fragment file rather than adding to an existing one, so we can trace the change back to the PR that introduced it.

-PRs which add a new module or plugin do not necessarily need a changelog fragment.
+PRs that add a new module or plugin do not necessarily need a changelog fragment.
 See :ref:`community_changelogs`.
 Also see :ref:`changelogs_how_to_format` for the precise format changelog fragments should have.

 To create a changelog entry, create a new file with a unique name in the ``changelogs/fragments/`` directory of the corresponding repository.
 The file name should include the PR number and a description of the change.
 It must end with the file extension ``.yaml`` or ``.yml``.
 For example: ``40696-user-backup-shadow-file.yaml``

 A single changelog fragment may contain multiple sections but most will only contain one section.
 The toplevel keys (bugfixes, major_changes, and so on) are defined in the `config file <https://github.com/ansible/ansible/blob/devel/changelogs/config.yaml>`_ for our `release note tool <https://github.com/ansible-community/antsibull-changelog/blob/main/docs/changelogs.rst>`_.
 Here are the valid sections and a description of each:

 **breaking_changes**
   MUST include changes that break existing playbooks or roles.
 This includes any change to existing behavior that forces users to update tasks.
 Breaking changes means the user MUST make a change when they update.
 Breaking changes MUST only happen in a major release of the collection.
-Write in present tense and clearly describe the new behavior that the end user must now follow.
+Write in the present tense and clearly describe the new behavior that the end user must now follow.
 Displayed in both the changelogs and the :ref:`Porting Guides <porting_guides>`.

   .. code-block:: yaml